Jxiang2/workaxle-optaplanner/README.md

 # Shift-employee rostering

 ## Task:

 Schedule shifts for all employees in a department

 ## Requirements:

-1. Each shift is assigned to a single employee ✅
+1. Each shift is assigned to at least 1 employee
 2. Try to distribute the shifts evenly to employees ✅
 3. No employee works more than 1 shift in 1 day ✅
 4. No employee works more than 1 shift in 12 hours ✅